AI Tools.

 How we look at feature extraction models

 Download count alone is a thin signal — it conflates "people trying it" with "people running it in production."
-For multilingual-e5-large specifically: 7,651,319 downloads — solid usage, but you may need to read source code rather than tutorials when something goes wrong.
+For multilingual-e5-large specifically: 12,188,485 downloads tracked on HuggingFace — this is a well-trodden path, you'll find StackOverflow answers and Colab notebooks for almost any error message.
 Pair that with the engagement read above, the date of the most recent issue activity, and a 30-minute trial run on your own evaluation set before deciding whether multilingual-e5-large earns a place in your stack.

 Frequently asked questions